AyrA/WebpKiller/README.md

 # WebpKiller

-Application that monitors given folders and silently converts all webp files into jpeg, then deletes the webp files.
+Application that monitors given folders and automatically converts all webp files into jpeg format

 ## Building